yutakahirano/fetch-with-streams/README.md

 1. Step 25 is modified as follows.
   - If _input_ is a Request object and _input_'s body is non-null, run these substeps:
     1. [Same]
-    1. Set _input_'s passed flag.
+    1. Set _input_'s used flag.

 [clone() method on Request] (https://fetch.spec.whatwg.org/#dom-request-clone) should be modified as follows.

 1. Step1 is modified as follows.
-  - If passed flag is set or locked flag is set, throw a TypeError.
+  - If this Request is used, throw a TypeError.

 ## [Response class] (https://fetch.spec.whatwg.org/#response-class)